russelllim22/trig-exact-values-quiz-2/README.md

  It's a quiz designed for high school students to practise their trigonometry exact values.

  It's built with Svelte and Svelte-kit.

-It's not best practice - I'm just playing around with Svelte!
+ Disclaimer: Don't look here for "best practice" - I'm just learning Svelte!